-Kelvin Hopkins Jr. traversed Fort Bragg's rugged fields and wooded sandhills under a hot North Carolina sun.
-These were his early summer days out of school at West Point as he shadowed a lieutenant and his paratroopers, combat-ready soldiers trained to deploy anywhere in the world within 18 hours from the Army base in Fayetteville.
+Kelvin Hopkins Jr. traversed Fort Bragg’s rugged fields and wooded sandhills under a hot North Carolina sun in his early summer days.
+He shadowed a lieutenant and his paratroopers, combat-ready solders trained to deploy anywhere in the world within 18 hours from the Army base in Fayetteville.

-Army football's star quarterback was about as far away as you can get from the luxurious summertime life that elite college quarterbacks enjoy.
+Army West Point football’s star quarterback was about as far away as you can get from the luxurious summertime life that elite college quarterbacks enjoy.

 They worked camp counselors at QB guru Steve Clarkson’s annual “Dreammaker Quarterback Retreat.”
 They were pampered at a swanky hotel on Santa Monica Beach.
 Photos of them adorned banners.
 They dressed in athletic apparel that was theirs to take home.

 Meanwhile, that same Memorial Day weekend, Hopkins was bivouacked with the 82nd Airborne Division.
-The season opener against Rice on Aug.
-30 at Michie Stadium was three months away.
-His Fort Bragg stay was to fulfill officer training that is required of all cadets the summer before their senior year at West Point's U.S. Military Academy.
+Army’s season opener against Rice on Aug.
+31 at Michie Stadium was still three months away.

-No banners called attention to his presence.
+No banners called attention to Hopkins’ presence.
 A No. 8 wasn’t stitched anywhere to identify him.
-Hopkins' attire was a camouflage uniform – real “cammies,” not the ones sports teams don on military appreciation days.
+His attire was a camouflage uniform – real “cammies,” not the ones sports teams don on military appreciation days.
 He wore a basic cap, standing out only because he wasn’t wearing one of the coveted red berets that base paratroopers earn and don with pride upon their first jump.

 Forget the Life of Riley.
 His midsummer dream wasn’t even the Life of Audie Murphy.
-He was addressed simply as “Cadet Hopkins.”
+He was addressed as “Cadet Hopkins.”

 “I’m definitely Cadet Hopkins here,” he said, seated under canopy while bowing his head with a humbling chortle.